 Logikcull supports the following search operators:

-You can always reach us with specific search questions and for assistance with putting together syntax by contacting our support team via the in-app chat.
+You can always contact support team with specific search questions or for assistance with putting together syntaxes via the in-app chat.

 Example: "hello john" will return all records where "hello" and "john" are grouped as "hello john".

-You can use AND, OR, NOT when combining terms.
+You can use AND, OR, AND NOT when combining terms.